Mech-Elites: Illuminating the Mechanic Space of GVGAI: Results

 \subsubsection{Solarfox}

 After 500 iterations, 52 out of 1024 possible cells were populated for the Constrained MAP-Elites matrix of Solarfox game, with 10 cells containing an elite map.
 The average fitness across all cells was 0.4311.
-Figure \ref{fig:solarfox_levels} displays $4$ elites at opposite ends of the dimensional spectrum, while Figure .
+Figure \ref{fig:solarfox_levels} displays four elites at opposite ends of the dimensional spectrum.
 The mean and mode are calculated to be $5.1$ and $3$ respectively.
 The least mechanic-dimensional map contained only $3$ mechanics (Figure \ref{fig:solarfox_levels_c}), whereas the most ~ (Figure \ref{fig:solarfox_levels_d}) contained $8$ out of the possible $10$ mechanics.

 The representative least dimensional elite (Figure \ref{fig:solarfox_levels_c} presents a lightly populated level containing just a few enemies, blibs, and walls.
 It contains no powerblib-generators, only normal blibs, which are placed incredibly close to the player at start for an easy win.
-The most dimensional elite contains nearly every mechanic in the game except for $2$: the agent hitting a wall (which are placed far from the player's initial start), and the agent touching and dying on the enemy ground tile.
+The most dimensional elite contains nearly every mechanic in the game except for $2$: the agent hitting a wall and touching enemy ground tile where both kills the agent upon touching them.